Voices of Women

-During autumn 2019 and spring 2020, Bettina will dedicate much time to her research project «Die Frauen, O, die Frauen», about women composers in Art Song.
+During autumn 2019 and spring 2020, Bettina dedicated much time to her research project «Die Frauen, O, die Frauen», about women composers in Art Song.

-The project will include recording a CD containing works for voice and piano by women composers, and participating in putting together an anthology of art songs, also by women composers.
+The project included recording a CD containing works for voice and piano by women composers.

 «Elisabeth -Claude Jacquet de la Guerre – The Miracle Performer»

 Gesture has therefore this Advantage above mere Speaking, that by this we’re only understood by those of our own Language, but by Action and Gesture (I mean just and regular Action) we make our Thoughts and Passions intelligible to all Nations and Tongues.”
 ‘The life of Thomas Betterton’ (1710) [p.50] by Charles Gildon

 (Thomas Betterton – 1635-1710 – famous English actor)